 Lenore Oppenheimer Hershey (Beta, Hunter College) — Senior Editor of "McCall's Magazine."
 Widely-published author and columnist.

-Erica Hill (Alpha Chi, Boston University) — Anchor on NBC's "Today Show, Weekend Edition"; Formerly with CBS’s “The Early Show” and anchor of “The Saturday Early Show”; formerly with CNN
+Erica Hill (Alpha Chi, Boston University) — Former anchor on NBC's "Today Show, Weekend Edition"; Formerly with CBS’s “The Early Show” and anchor of “The Saturday Early Show”; current anchor with CNN

 Judith Hirschfield (Alpha Nu, Carnegie Mellon University) — First woman to teach math at Harvard University.